IshmamShah/RINQ/README.md

 ## Contents

-- **PDF files**: Contain the Jupyter Notebook code for the implementation of the RINQ pipeline.
+- **PDF files**: Contain the Jupyter Notebook code for the implementation of the RINQ pipeline for each of the proteins.
 All required packages are listed within these notebook files.
 - **PNG files**: Contain the network visualizations generated during analysis.

 ---